 - Turnitin.com: We will be using Turnitin.com for the main writing assignments.
 The Turnitin software is already embedded within Canvas, so you do not need an additional password to access Turnitin.com. - Criterion: We will be using Criterion, an online editing program.
-The Criterion site is http://criterion.ets.org.
-You will have to register with the site by creating a user name and password and by entering our Class Access
+The Criterion site can be accessed in our Canvas course menu or at http://criterion.ets.org.
+You will have to register with the site by creating a user name and password and by entering our class access code: 5J57